stackrev/microfrontend-quickstart/README.md

-# Microfrontends - Small Packages, Large Webapps
+# Micro-frontends - Small Steps to Manageable large Webapps
  <!-- title: Microfrontends - Small Steps to a Modern UI -->
 ![Image: All fe Logos](banner.jpg "All fe Logos")